AV-01/encryption-github/README.md

-There's very little chance that anyboyd will see this and care, so I'm probably just writing this for my future self to see.
+There's very little chance that anybody will see this and care, so I'm probably just writing this for my future self to see.